vitorrsousaa/godiet-api/docs/colaboracao.md

 `test` – including new or correcting previous tests `perf` – performance improvements
 `ci` – continuous integration related
-`build` – changes that affect the build system or external dependencies `revert` – reverts a previous commit
+`revert` – reverts a previous commit

 Exemplos: